-In industrial requirements, the frequency offset is usually bounded by a value that depends on the temperature conditions.
-We note $y{\max,i}(T)$ the bound on the frequency offset of clock $\mathcal{H}i$ at constant temperature T and $\rho{1,i} = \max{\{T \in \mathcal{T}\}} y{\max,i}(T)$ its highest value over the whole range of temperatures $T \in \mathcal{T}$ that the network is expected to encounter.
-It corresponds to term $a_1 + a_2$ in [20, Section 11.2.1].
+The first term is linear with t-s and its coefficient depends on the initial frequency offset.
+In industrial requirements, the initial frequency offset is usually bounded by a value that depends on the temperature conditions.
+We note $y{\rm max}$ its highest value for the whole range of temperature that the network is expected to encounter.
+It corresponds to term a_1+a_2 in [19, Section 11.2.1].